GNOME/orca/GSETTINGS-SCHEMAS.md

 Dict settings do not inherit from the `default` profile because new profiles copy dict entries from the source profile when created; after that, each profile's dictionaries are independent.
 Removing an entry from one profile should not cause it to reappear via fallback to `default`.

-## Migrating to GSettings

-On first launch after upgrading to GSettings, Orca automatically migrates JSON settings from `~/.local/share/orca/` into dconf.
-The migration is stamped so it only runs once.

-You can also import JSON settings manually with `orca -i DIR` / `orca --import-dir DIR`.
-Note: This replaces the current `/org/gnome/orca/` settings in dconf.

-- Backup (if needed): `dconf dump /org/gnome/orca/ > backup.ini`
-- Restore (if needed): `dconf reset -f /org/gnome/orca/ && dconf load /org/gnome/orca/ < backup.ini`

-There is also a stand-alone tool with four subcommands: `python tools/gsettings_import_export.py <subcommand> ...`

-- `import DIR`: load JSON settings from `DIR` into dconf.
-Use `import --dry-run` to preview writes without changing anything.
-- `export DIR`: save current dconf settings to JSON files in `DIR`, for backup or transfer to another machine.
-- `diff SRC_DIR OUT_DIR`: export current dconf to JSON in `OUT_DIR` and compare against `SRC_DIR`.
-Nothing is imported; this is a read-only check, useful for verifying migration results.
-- `roundtrip SRC_DIR OUT_DIR`: reset `/org/gnome/orca/`, import from `SRC_DIR`, export to `OUT_DIR`, then diff.
-Tests the full import/export cycle from a clean state.

-`diff` and `roundtrip` accept `-v` / `--verbose` for fuller output.
-Use `--prefix <orca-prefix>` if schemas are installed in a non-default prefix.

 ## Inspecting and Modifying Settings

 You can read and write individual Orca settings with `dconf`.